derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 - Added `bootstrap` for better booting experience
 - Merged USB quick charging into `USBPorts.kext`
 - Fixed USB mapping IOClass from `AppleUSBMergeNub` to `AppleUSBHostMergeProperties` to match Catalina standard
-- Disabled some debug terms as this is a `REALEASE` build
+- Disabled some debug terms as this is a `RELEASE` build
 - Disabled `SetupVirtualMap`, not needed for MSI B360M
 - Disabled Apple Secure Boot, yeah, changed my mind